 This paper suggests that extensive Nordic family friendly policies designed to support work – family balance and to increase social and gender equality do not achieve the aim of minimising earnings inequalities between men and women and between different family types.
 Using Finnish register data on 6,621 men and 6,330 women born between 1969 and … Read more

+Read a longer abstract from Zachary Van Winkle’s website.
 This paper investigates the wage penalties and premiums for parents and how they play out over their lives depending on how many children they have and their race and gender.
-The research uses data from the National Longitudinal Survey of Youth (NLSY79 and NLSY97) to map parenthood wage gaps for men and women aged 20-45 … Read more
+The research uses data from the National Longitudinal Survey of Youth (NLSY79 and NLSY97) to map … Read more

 This paper looks at the different privileges and constraints that men and women face as they juggle the demands of jobs and careers with having a family.
 Using data from the National Longitudinal Survey of Youth (NLSY79), the researchers examine the gender and race inequalities facing people in the United States and show that, in … Read more